Welcoming Patients from Dubuque, Davenport, Dyersville, IA, Nearby Wisconsin and Galena, IL

 Day of Appointment

 - After discussing the feeding and medical history, Dr. Kristen Berning will perform a functional exam on the infant with the parent in a knee-to-knee position.
-Intraoral photos are taken.
+Intraoral photos are taken for record keeping.

 - Dr. Berning will then discuss findings, recommendations, risks, benefits, and alternatives.